zuk/sgl/sgl/README-opengl.txt

  end
  mainloop

-Use this command to run the program.
+Type this command from command line.
-And you can see a small window.

  % ruby test1.rb

+You can see a small window.
 The install is successfully finished.
 Please see sample code on futher documentation.
 And also you can see test code.